We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 When you feel the urge to ejaculate, stop having sexual activity completely.
 Once you feel less aroused, slowly start to have sexual activity again.
 Repeat this process as much as necessary to help you manage ejaculation.

 Pelvic floor exercises

-Strengthening your pelvic floor muscles can have a big impact on how long it takes you to climax.
+Strengthening your pelvic floor muscles can have a big effect on how long it takes you to climax.

 - Find the right muscles by stopping mid-stream while peeing or tightening the muscles that stop you from passing gas.